microsoft/redie/README.md

 # Contributing

-You must have the following installed on your system
+You must have the following installed on your system:

-* Redis Server
+* Redis Server (for local testing)
-* NodeJS, along with npm
+* NodeJS+npm

 To start working, run ```npm install``` in the repository folder to install the required dependencies.